AspirinCode/NPDatabase-NPRules/README.md

 __Step 6:__
 Input: temporary NPDatabase file

-Classify the structures in the temporary structure table (in temporary NPDatabase) with the Classyfire pipeline.
+Classify the structures in the temporary structure table (in temporary NPDatabase) with the Classyfire pipeline, created by Oscar Hoekstra.
 First install the Classifire pipeline: https://github.com/OscarHoekstra/ClassifyNPDB.

 In the config file, adjust (also add a  “, “ at the end of line 83):
 -	Workbase
 -	Path to temporary NPDatabase

-Then, in ClassifyNPDB directory, use the command line: python3 ClassifyNPDB.py
+Then, in ClassifyNPDB directory, use the command line:
+python3 ClassifyNPDB.py

 The temporary structure table is now fully classified and also contains attributes:
 cf_direct_parent, cf_kingdom, cf_superclass, cf_class, cf_subclass, cf_intermediate_0, cf_intermediate_1, cf_intermediate_2, cf_intermediate_3, cf_intermediate_4, cf_intermediate_5, cf_molecular_framework,  cf_alternative_parents, cf_substituents, cf_description

 __Step 7:__